rafaeldgeo/my-practices-in-the-frontend-mentor/junior/character-counter/README.md

 - Receive a warning message if their text exceeds their character limit
 - See the approximate reading time of their text
 - Analyze the letter density of their text
-- Select their color theme
-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.